 This is again individual and can vary from 1 to 5 lbs (0.5 to 2.5 Kg) per week.
 It depends on the speed of your metabolism, age, and fitness level, etc. Again, concentrate on your body fat percentage rather than your weight, as it says nothing about your body composition.
 Use a tape measure - this says more than just numbers on scales.

 There are critics claiming that all the weight you lose within the first week or two is just water.
 That's true.
 However, this is just a natural process, as your body loses glycogen during the first few days.
 There is nothing wrong about it.
-The reason is that one molecule of glycogen usually attracts four molecules of water and as a result of it, when your body gets rid of glycogen, it also exerts water.
+The reason is that one molecule of glycogen attracts 3-4 molecules of water and as a result of it, when your body gets rid of glycogen, it also excretes water.
 Don't panic, after you have no storage of glycogen, the process of ketosis starts and you lose fat (Eades, M., The Protein Power Lifeplan, 1995).
 Just remember - drink plenty of water; you will most likely have to drink more than you were used to.

 You can actually lose weight without being in ketosis.
 The reason is that you generally eat more nutritious and filling food that may help you lose weight.
 Studies show (study 1, study 2) that people eating food rich in protein and fat rather than carbohydrates eat less, as protein and fat are more sating nutrients.
 Therefore, most people who are severely overweight see great results on any low-carb diet - not necessarily ketogenic diet.
 It's more difficult to lose body fat when the desired weight loss is as little as 5-10 pounds.
 In such cases, you have to be more disciplined.
 Some problems could arise when an individual has been through many types of "traditional" diets, causing yoyo effects and badly affecting their metabolism and hormone balance.